Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Analysis of local and global interference

-The convergence in probability here involves all the randomness, including generating implicit functionals $\{(y_i,z_i);i\in[n]\}$ and also the random network $\bE$. \end{theorem} The last asymptotic limit is actually a surprising result, because the finite-sample definition $\tau_{\MPE}$ of the total treatment effect in~\eqref{eq: define total effect} cannot be naturally decomposed as the sum of those three.
-This result reveals that within this model, the local spillover and global spillover are in fact well decoupled.
+The convergence in probability here is with respect to all sources of randomness, including the draws of the latent functions $\{(y_i,z_i):i\in[n]\}$ and the random network $\bE$. \end{theorem}

+Within the model \eqref{eq: outcome model}, the local and global spillover channels are asymptotically decoupled.
 Intuitively, this holds because the global and local channels correspond to fluctuations of the assignment vector in very different directions.
 Specifically, the global spillover channel operates through a low-dimensional, ``consensus'' statistic of the assignment, while the local channel operates through high-dimensional ego exposures; under the Bernoulli design these directions fluctuate at order $n^{-1/2}$ and are asymptotically uncorrelated, so only the separate local and global components contribute to the welfare derivative at first order, and their interaction is second order.
-Section~\ref{sec: local spillover estimand proof} presents the proof regarding $\tau_{\AIE}^{\rmL}$; Section~\ref{sec: global spillover estimand proof} presents the proof about $\tau_{\AIE}^{\rmL}$; Section~\ref{sec: direct/total estimand proof} studies $\tau_{\ADE}$ and $\tau_{\MPE}$.

-It is noteworthy that $\tau_{\AIE}^{\rmL}$ converges to the same quantity as in \cite{li2022random} with price fixed at $p_{\pi}^{\ast}$; and $\tau_{\AIE}^{\rmL}$ to the same one as in \cite{munro2021treatment} with local interference fixed at $\pi$.
-In this sense, network estimators of Li--Wager type and equilibrium estimators of Munro type remain asymptotically valid in the full local--global environment: they consistently recover the local and global components of $\tau_{\MPE}^{\ast}(\pi)$ that our decomposition singles out, even though each procedure is based on an exposure mapping that omits the other channel.
+Appendix~\ref{sec:app-th4.5} presents the proof in several steps.

+It is also worth noting that \(\tau_{\AIE}^{\rmL,\ast}\) coincides with the estimand in \citet{li2022random} when the equilibrium price is fixed at \(p_\pi^\ast\), whereas \(\tau_{\AIE}^{\rmG,\ast}\) coincides with the estimand in \citet{munro2021treatment} when local interference is fixed at its benchmark level \(\pi\).

+We also specialize Proposition~\ref{prop:sign preserving} to the present local-global setting. \begin{corollary} (a) The local spillover effect \(\tau_{\AIE}^{\rmL}\) is sign preserving with respect to treatment.